ooni/spec/opos/OONI-Probe-Orchestration-System-Design.md

 * The number of times to repeat the job: Rn to repeat n times, or R to repeat forever

 * The start time of the job in ISO 8601 (YYYY-MM-DDThh:mm:ssTZ, where TZ is the timezone of `Z` for UTC).
-  An empty start time means start immediately.
+  An empty start time means start immediately taking into account the eventual random delay when the `delay` key is specified.

 * The run interval, defined following the ["Duration" component of the ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Durations) standard.
+  Durations are indicated as a string in the format `P[n]Y[n]M[n]DT[n]H[n]M[n]S`, where `[n]` is a number representing a value for the follwoing date or time element.
+  The capital letters `P, Y, M, W, D, T, H, M, S` are designators for each of the date and time elements.
+  * `P`: is the duration designator and is placed at the beginning.
+  * `Y`: is the year designator that follows the number of years (ex.
+P2Y means every two years)
+  * `M: is the month designator
+  * `W`: is the week designator
+  * `D`: is the day designator
+  * `T`: is the time designator, it preceds the time components in the representation (ex. `PT2M` means every two minutes).
+  * `H`: is the hour designator
+  * `M`: is the minute designator
+  * `S`: is the second designator
+  Decimal fractions are also allowed.
+For example `P0.5D` means twice a day (every half day).

 The Management Interface will assign to a given job a unique id (hereafter referred to as `job_id`) that can be used to unschedule jobs.

-It should be possible for somebody interacting with the Management Interface to schedule the following types of actions.
+It should be possible for an authorized operator interacting with the Management Interface to schedule the following types of actions.

 ### 4.1.1 Run test